Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 + The Slack community.
 The help a student is able to receive from the other students is a really great tool to have.
 + My Mentor Andre Aquilina who has provided me several tips/advise which has helped me in figuring out bugs i encountered during testing phases.
 + My sister and my wife for testing my site for me.
++ My wife again for the long sessions i spent most my nights studying and testing (PC is in the bedroom haha!)
 + Youtube - This platform has been incredibly useful and after watching countless videos i've learnt several different ways to code certain things i wouldnt have thought of    before.